Understand the Benefits and Differences of CNG and RNG

 Fuel surcharge rates that use the DOE Index do not account for a shipper’s unique transportation network.
 The time, price, tax, and geography associated with each shipment can greatly influence the fuel reimbursement calculation, and a DOE index-based program fails to recognize these important factors.

 The result?
-The cost differential between a traditional index-based fuel surcharge and the market price for diesel fuel on a shipment can sit around 42.9 cents per gallon – and in 2021 hit a high of over 78.4 cents per gallon.
+The cost differential between a traditional index-based fuel surcharge and the market price for diesel fuel on a shipment can sit around 40 cents per gallon.
 This price per gallon “spread” adds up as it accrues over millions of miles and thousands of shipments.

 Managing your fuel spend is one of the first impactful strategies shippers can take to reduce costs.
 Fuel Recovery pinpoints where and when your freight travels and uses parameters specific to your network, like fuel efficiency, to calculate the cost of diesel on individual movements.
 We tap into a more complete dataset, including thousands of fueling locations across the United States, and look at the costs your carriers encounter along each route.

 Return on investment starts on the first shipment on your first day on the program, and savings continue in parallel with the ebbs and flows of the market.
-In 2021, an average 10-million-gallon shipper on Fuel Recovery reduced their truckload fuel spend by 20 percent and their intermodal fuel spend by 58 percent.
+On average, shippers on Fuel Recovery reduce their truckload fuel spend by 20 percent and their intermodal fuel spend by 50 percent.
 This is credited to accounting for four factors necessary for an accurate fuel reimbursement calculation: the price, tax, time, and geography of every individual freight movement.

 Industry best practices are shifting, and shippers from every industry vertical of every size are taking control of their transportation fuel spend.
 Effectively managing fuel expenses is a crucial strategy for shippers seeking to reduce their transportation costs.
 By capturing daily fuel price changes, basing reimbursements on actual pump prices, accounting for state-specific fuel taxes, and considering regional pricing differences, Fuel Recovery delivers tangible savings to your bottom line.